-A USPS holiday clerk assistant is responsible for greeting visitors and answering questions at the post office counter.
+The USPS holiday clerk assistant job description entails greeting visitors and answering questions at the post office counter.

-The USPS holiday clerk assistant job description involves packaging and assembling bulk mailings, such as catalogs, magazines, etc.
+USPS holiday clerk assistants package and assemble bulk mailings, such as catalogs and magazines

 This work is usually done in a highly organized fashion using mail processing machines (called “Mail Accommodators”, “Mail Carts”, or “Mail Pouches”).